Megan Duffy is in her third season as an assistant coach with the University of Michigan women's basketball team in 2016-17.

-Duffy spent the last two years (2012-14) as the associate head coach and recruiting coordinator at George Washington, helping the Colonials to a 23-11 record and second-place finish in the Atlantic 10 in 2013-14.
+Duffy spent two years (2012-14) as the associate head coach and recruiting coordinator at George Washington, helping the Colonials to a 23-11 record and second-place finish in the Atlantic 10 in 2013-14.
 It was the highest win total for GW since 2008 and the Colonials advances the third round of the WNIT for the first time since that same season.
 She helped guards Danni Jackson (third team) and Chakecia Miller (all-defensive team) to A-10 postseason honors following the 2013-14 season.

 Her responsibilities at George Washington included recruiting, on-floor coaching, player development, scouting and monitoring student-athletes' academic performance.
 As recruiting coordinator, Duffy brought in 10 players during her tenure at GW to help the Colonials to a second-place conference finish after just two years.